Sacred Music

 Fostering Cultural and Artistic Goods

-.....music that can be considered accomplishments, master pieces, of western culture.
-A healthy interaction between liturgy and human culture.
+.....music that can be considered accomplishments and master pieces of western culture are offered in the context of the liturgy.
+This allows for a healthy interaction between liturgy and human culture.

 Characteristics of a Servant Leader